 Tilt-shift is a powerful photographic technique used most often to make large objects appear miniature in size.
 The best tilt-shift photography can be achieved using expensive lenses, like the Canon TS-E 45mm f/2.8, which costs over $1,000, but there are cheaper alternatives for the more needy photographer.
 It’s possible to produce a tilt-shift ‘fake’ by blurring the outside of an image in Photoshop and increasing contrast and saturation.
-Online tools like TiltShift Generator and imimux (both available as iPhone apps) and freeware like GIMP can be used to much the same effect.
+Online tools like imimux and freeware like GIMP can be used to much the same effect.

 Sadly, with so many photographers competing to make their images the tiniest, few are looking beyond their preoccupation with miniaturisation to explore the other benefits of tilt-shift.
 Don’t get me wrong, tilt-shift miniatures are amazing, and I’ve included some brilliant examples below, but the technique is capable of so much more.